leanprover/lean4/doc/metaprogramming.md

 declare_syntax_cat brack
 ```

-Next, we specify the grammar using the `syntax <parse rule>` directive:
+Next, we specify the grammar using the `syntax <parse rule>` command:

 ```lean
 syntax "End" : brack